engineai-robotics/engineai_legged_gym/README.md

 4. Register your env in `legged_gym/envs/__init__.py`.
 5. Modify/Tune other parameters in your `cfg`, `cfg_train` as needed.
 To remove a reward set its scale to zero.
 Do not modify parameters of other envs!

+If you are a beginner of RL, please refer to the detail process of adding a new environment with this repo [legged_gym](https://github.com/leggedrobotics/legged_gym/tree/master)

 ### Troubleshooting ###
 1. If you get the following error: `ImportError: libpython3.8m.so.1.0: cannot open shared object file: No such file or directory`, do: `sudo apt install libpython3.8`.
 It is also possible that you need to do `export LD_LIBRARY_PATH=/path/to/libpython/directory` / `export LD_LIBRARY_PATH=/path/to/conda/envs/your_env/lib`(for conda user.
 Replace /path/to/ to the corresponding path.).